Rules & Regulations

 A) All fees and dues will be paid by the mandatory deadlines.
 Failure to make payment by the mandatory deadlines will result in immediate suspension of the player, which includes his/her privileges to participate in practices and games.

-B) Hyland Hills Jr. Hockey Association is a member of the Colorado Competitive Youth Hockey League (CCYHL), Colorado Amateur Hockey Association (CAHA), and USA Hockey.
-The HHHA and its members will abide by all rules of the CCYHL, CAHA, and USA Hockey in addition to the HHHA rules.
+B) Hyland Hills Jr. Hockey Association is a member of the Rocky Mountain Hockey Federation (RMHF), Colorado Recreational Hockey League (CRHL), Colorado Girls Hockey League (CGHL), Colorado Amateur Hockey Association (CAHA), and USA Hockey.
+The HHHA and its members will abide by all rules of the RMHF, CRHL, CGHL, CAHA, and USA Hockey in addition to the HHHA rules.

-D) When selected to a CCYHL or DNHL team, players will be required to attend all scheduled practices, including dry land and/or any other mandatory team activities unless excused by the coach prior to the event taking place.
+H) When selected to a RMHF team, players will be required to attend all scheduled practices, including dry land and/or any other mandatory team activities unless excused by the coach prior to the event taking place.

-E) All players on competitive teams (AA, A, B, C) will travel and attend all in state and out-of-state games and tournaments per the CCYHL guidelines.
+I) All players on competitive teams (AA, A, B) will travel and attend all in state and out-of-state games and tournaments per the RMHF guidelines.
 Players and parents understand and acknowledge their commitment to travel and their obligation to the team for which they are trying out for, and accepting selection to.
 The coaches in conjunction with the Hockey Director will select the tournaments the team will attend at the beginning of the season.
 Team members will contribute equally to ALL tournament fees.

 Code of Conduct

-The Code of Conduct is based upon the rules of the USA Hockey Association, the Colorado Amateur Hockey Association, the Colorado Competitive Youth Hockey League and the Denver North Hockey League.
+The Code of Conduct is based upon the rules of the USA Hockey Association, the Colorado Amateur Hockey Association, the Rocky Mountain Hockey Federation, the Colorado Recreational Hockey League, the Colorado Girls Hockey League and the National Girls Hockey League.
 This list of words or actions constitutes a violation of the Code of Conduct of the Association and includes, but is not limited to, the following:

 - Making physical contact with any player, coach, on-ice or off-ice official, association or league representative, arena personnel, spectator or parent.